-As Christians, you are a part of what God is doing through the Lutheran Hour Ministries.
+As Christians, you are part of what God is doing through the Lutheran Hour Ministries.
 Your gifts and prayers make a very real impact on this ministry each day.
-Remember The Lutheran Hour Ministries and look forward to seeing how the Lord will work through us.
+Remember the Lutheran Hour Ministries and look forward to seeing how the Lord will work through us.

 The Lutheran Hour can be heard every Sunday on radio stations

 KRWC (1360 AM) at 7:30am

 KDHL (920 AM) at 6:00pm